 Could Burislav be not Boris, but Sviatopolk?
 Perhaps, but it’s unlikely.
 Could the man who hired Eimund to do the killing have been Sviatopolk, not Yaroslav?
 Perhaps, but it’s difficult to see how, considering that Sviatopolk had no alliance with Vikings, but Yaroslav did.
 This is the most logical explanation of this strange convergence of details.
 Yaroslav Vladimirovich (called “the Wise” in the 19th century) ordered the death of his brother Boris.
 As for who ordered the deaths of Gleb and Sviatoslav, that remains an open question.

 If you enjoyed this post, and would like to read more about Russian history and traditions, join my Readers’ Group.
-As a thank you, I’ll send you two chapters from my novel.
-A Lamentation of Sirin, my first novel, will be published on July 1 of this year.
-Just drop your email into the sign-up form below.
+As a thank you, I’ll send you a preview of my new novel.